 4. EAT LESS SUGAR

-You probably know that collagen is a protein in the skin that gives skin it’s youthful look.
-Simple, refined sugars attack collagen, weakening or destroying it.
+Collagen is a protein in the skin that gives skin it’s youthful look.
+Simple, refined sugars attack collagen and elastin, weakening or destroying it.

 So in order to maintain healthy skin, eat less simple sugars.
 You will find these in soft drink, baked goods like biscuits and bread, added to tea and coffee, commercial cereals, commercial sauces, junk food… in other words, stick to a mostly whole food diet.